LBF38/LBF38.github.io/src/content/cv/work_experiences/fabrik_ta_pepite.fr.md

 ---
-title: "Fabrik Ta Pépite : le concours"
+title: 'Fabrik Ta Pépite : le concours'
 from: 2021-10
 to: 2022-02
 where: Brest, France